sp-watson/api-scripts/README.md

 # Features
 There is currently only 1 function, invoked from the Main class.

-It reads offender details form a spreadsheet (the format of which has been determined by another team).
+It reads offender details from an XLSX spreadsheet (the format of which has been determined by another team).
 These offender details are then used to recall then register them as a restricted patient.

 The Main class defines all the configuration and wires up the dependencies.